czetsuya/spring-kafka/README.md

  - order - receives an object

 ## Testing
+1. Run zookeeper: bin\windows\zookeeper-server-start.bat config\zookeeper.properties.
+2. Run kafka server: bin\windows\kafka-server-start.bat config\server.properties.
-1. Run the consumer project.
+3. Run the consumer project.
 It will run on port 8002.
-2. Run the producer project.
+4. Run the producer project.
 Will use port 8001.

 Here's the output of the consumer project:
 ```sh